infinity4471/Epidemic-Simulator/README.md

 No other particles can move into the quarantine and once a quarantined particle gets recovered they move out following their normal movement.

-## :wrench: Set up and Using the Simulator
+## :wrench: Setting up and Using the Simulator

 You can download the repo locally by running:
 ```bash